 Tertiary colors:

-The tertiary colors are often dark.
-This is because the darker shades created after the initial mixing of the primary dominate when mixing.
+Tertiary colors are often dark.
+This is because the dark shades, which are created after the initial mixing of primary colors, dominate the mixture.

-Examples of tertiary colors include: dark orange, brown tones, blue-green, dark purple and olive green.
+Examples of tertiary colors include: dark orange, brown shades, blue-green, dark purple, and olive green.

 How do you correct red eyebrows with PMU?

-If the permanent make-up is applied too deeply or too superficially, it may turn red.
-Usually the small molecules are the culprit, they dissolve sooner than the large molecules of the red pigment.
-Normally you use blue and yellow to make red brown.
-This is of course not an option in the face.
+If the permanent makeup is applied too deeply or too superficially, it can turn red.
+Usually, the small molecules are the culprit; they dissolve sooner than the large molecules of the red pigment.
+Normally, you use blue and yellow to turn red into brown.
+Of course, this isn’t an option on the face.

-For red eyebrows, use an Olive-colored pigment.
-There is a green glow in this.
-If you mix blue and yellow you also get the color green.
+For red eyebrows, use an olive-colored pigment.
+This has a green tint to it.
+If you mix blue and yellow, you also get the color green.
 The olive-colored pigment contains enough green pigments to correct red.

-Red and green are opposites and make the color brown, which is a tertiary color.
+Red and green are opposites and create the color brown, which is a tertiary color.

-In the hairdressing profession we sometimes have to deal with blonde hair that turns green after a dip in chlorinated water.
-Use the color red (for example ketchup) let it absorb and the green will be gone.
-If you are going to dye blonde hair brown, it must be pre-pigmented with red beforehand.
-If you do not do this, the hair will become 1e paint treatment and washing a few times greenish in color.
+In the hairdressing profession, we sometimes deal with blonde hair that turns greenish after a dip in chlorinated water.
+Use the color red (e.g., ketchup), let it soak in, and sure enough, the green is gone.
+If you’re going to dye blonde hair brown, it must be pre-pigmented with red first.
+If you don’t do this, the hair will turn greenish after thefirst dye treatment and a few washes.

 How do you correct purple/blue eyebrows with PMU?

-There is a chance that the treatment was done too deeply and/or the client has bled too much.
-If a cool pigment has been used and it becomes too deeply pigmented or blood is involved, the pigment color can mutate.
+There is a chance that the pigment was applied too deeply during the treatment and/or the client bled excessively.
+When a cool-toned pigment is used and it is applied too deeply, or if blood is present, the pigment color may shift.

-When the eyebrows turn blue/gray, use a warm correction color with orange/red to restore the color.
-If the eyebrows turn purple, use a color correction pigment with a lot of yellow in it to correct them.
+If the eyebrows turn blue/gray, use a warm correction color with orange/red to restore the color.
+If the eyebrows turn purple, use a color correction pigment with a high yellow content to correct this.

 Blue is the complementary color of orange (red – yellow)

-When you add blue to orange you get a neutral muted brown variation.
-If there is too much yellow in the skin, the pigment can have an olive-green appearance; if the pigment comes into contact with blood, it can turn purple.
-This is how a tertiary color is formed again.
+.
+When you add blue to orange, you get a neutral, muted brown variation.
+If there is too much yellow in the skin, the pigment can take on an olive-green appearance; if the pigment comes into contact with blood, it can turn purple.
+This, in turn, creates a tertiary color.

-Mix this in the correct ratio and you will get a yellowish brown color.
+Mix these in the correct ratio and you get a yellowish-brown color.

-Mix these in the wrong ratio and the pigment will turn purple-gray.
+Mix these in the wrong ratio and the pigment will Purple-gray pigments.

-The colors blue and red (warm and cold) provide the color purple in the skin.
+The colors blue and red (warm and cool) create the purple hue in the skin.

-Working with color correction pigments such as yellow and red can alleviate a lot of suffering.
+Working with color-correcting pigments like yellow and red can alleviate a lot of issues.

-On warmer skin types, a pigment is used that has an orange undertone.
-The pigments for cooler skin types now contain a more yellow undertone, which means they fade more beautifully into the skin.
+For warmer skin tones, we use a pigment with an orange undertone.
+The pigments for cooler skin types now contain a more yellow undertone, allowing them to blend more beautifully into the skin.

-I hope my blog has helped you find the right pigments for the right skin types.
-What to pay attention to and how to prevent problems with different colors.
+I hope my blog helps you find the right pigments for the right skin types.
+What to look out for and how to avoid problems with mismatched colors.